sigsum/sigsum/doc/design.md

 little metadata as possible to combat log poisoning.
 We piggyback on DNS to combat log spam.
 Sharding is also helpful to combat log spam in the long run.
-- **Built-in mechanisms that ensure a globally consistent log:** transparency logs rely on gossip protocols to detect forks.
+- **Built-in mechanisms that ensure a globally consistent log:** transparency logs rely on gossip protocols to detect split-views.
 We built a proactive gossip protocol directly into the log.
 It is a variant of [witness cosigning](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7546521).
 - **No cryptographic agility**: the only supported signature schemes and hash functions are Ed25519 and SHA256.
 Not having any cryptographic agility makes